gortzaah/AdaptationMutation/README.md

 # AdaptationMutation

-Contains files related to the manuscript.
+Contains files related to the manuscript (post a link to bioarxiv once done)

 ## movies_simulations
 Contains .gif files of the ABM simulations for pmut = 0 and pmut = 1; each folder contains 3 independent simulations.